isabahalovv/linear-algebra-tasks/README.md

 Function **is_ortho** firstly finds out inverse and transpose of the generated function(_it is repeated for each generation out of 100 periods_).
 As a last step, inside of **if** and **else** conditions, equality of those values(_inverse_ and _transpose_) is checked and is returned as result to the first function.
 So, if any orthogonal matrix exists, that will be returned with __'Yes'__ printing.

 ---
-### Second task: Write a function which accepts a matrix as input with any size (3x3 or more) and should check existence of symmetric matrix of a matrix which has been made using elements of original matrix with the size of 3x3.
+### Task  2 : Write a function which accepts a matrix as input with any size (3x3 or more) and should check existence of symmetric matrix of a matrix which has been made using elements of original matrix with the size of 3x3.
 Then it should return that symmetric matrix as final result
 ---
 ![sym_1](https://user-images.githubusercontent.com/113797630/190878613-30e11ae2-3bce-45bc-a751-c321ff3a2267.png)